Yul Servo: Controversies

 On February 16, 2013, months before the election, police arrested and detained Servo, fellow councilor Joel Chua, two other incumbent councilors, former councilor Manuel Zarcal, and vice mayor Isko Moreno due to alleged bingo operations held in a public place in Santa Cruz, Manila, and a lack of permit.
 Moreno claimed Mayor Alfredo Lim was behind his arrest, which Lim denied, and they asserted that the bingo game was not illegal as it involved no wagers, was held in a private compound, and aimed to entertain attendees of a consultation program.
 They were released a day later, and the gambling charges were eventually dismissed by the Department of Justice due to lack of evidence and vague allegations.
 The police complainants also failed to cite a particular provision of the law that was violated.

 In August 2024, members of the Manila City Council allied with former Mayor Isko Moreno filed an injunction against Servo, Majority Floor Leader Ernesto Isip Jr., Minority Floor Leader Philip Lacuna, and 19 other councilors allied with incumbent Mayor Honey Lacuna for allegedly conducting a session during recess on July 23, when the city government declared all work to be suspended in view of Typhoon Carina.
 The Moreno allies who filed the suit condemned the meeting as being "illegal and secret", noting that city council funds were transferred to the office of the mayor during the meeting.
 Servo belied the suit and said that the session was livestreamed.

 In September 2024, Manila Sangguniang Kabataan Federation President Juliana Rae “Yanyan” Ibay filed with the Ombudsman a complaint against Servo and the city councilors for violation of the Local Government Code and the Sangguniang Kabataan Act of 2015.
 The case stemmed from her alleged illegal ouster as youth committee chairwoman during a ‘secret session.'

 Personal life

-Servo is married to Flovelyn Lola and has five children.
+Servo is married to Flovelyn Lola and has six children.
 Their son Lucas (born 1998) was the third nominee of Juan Pinoy Partylist for the 2025 election, where it ran unsuccessfully.

 Outside acting and politics, Servo is an avid skateboarding fan and rides the skateboard.
 Servo is good friends with fellow actor Piolo Pascual, who is also the godfather to four of Servo's children.